Ballpark Reviews, Ballparks, Baseball, Travel

 Chick-fil-A ads on the foul poles are a bit tacky and say “CHIKIN IZ FARE” and “BURGERZ R FOUL”.
 Apparently anytime an Astros player hits the pole, the fans in attendance get a free chicken sandwich.
 I guess the benefits outweigh the tackiness.

-A cool mural was painted on the wall by local artists to feature notable Astros.
+A cool mural was painted on the wall by local artists, featuring notable Astros.

 There were plenty of stairwells, escalators and ramps making it easy to get around.
 Finding some of the featured areas was a bit tricky, as the upper level doesn’t go all the way around.